puklu/Chronorobotics-project/README.md

 9. To upload all the recorded maps for all the environments in one go,

         Pre-requisites:
-            If you want to upload all the recorded maps so far, then maps  for each environment should be compressed and present in the directory ```objects/maps/``` , with map being separated into different directories based on the environment.
+            If you want to upload all the recorded maps so far, then maps  for each environment should be present in the directory ```objects/maps/``` , with map being separated into different directories based on the environment.

             For example: all the maps for environment 'env0' should be in the directory ```objects/maps/env0/``` all the maps for environment 'env1' should be in the directory ```objects/maps/env1/``` and so on...

+        Note: 1. starting-node and ending-node for each map has to be manually entered in the code !
+              2. MANIPULATE flag should be set to False by default.

         Run:
         python main.py